 What Makes Week Plan as the best alternative to Asana

-The main difference between Week Plan and other tools is it’s emphasizing on time management.
+The main difference between Week Plan and other tools is it’s emphasis on time management.

 It doesn’t only divert your concentration towards the number of tasks you have done but also ensures to let you see which tasks are more important so that you can set priority among them.